Hylke1982/devops-experience-workshop/exercise-03/README.md

 ![create free-style job 'seed-job'](images/freestyle-job-01.png)
 - Configure the Git repository within the 'seed-job', the git URL should be 'https://github.com/[github account]/TDDTrainingApplication' and the branch should be configured to 'devops-experience-workshop'.
 ![Configure source control](images/freestyle-job-02.png)
-- Also configure the JOB DSL build by adding a new build step and configure build step to use jobs from the filesystem.
+- Also configure the JOB DSL build by adding a new build step (add build step button in the same window) in the seed job and configure build step to use jobs from the filesystem.
 The jobs can be looked up on the location 'pipeline/**/*.groovy" (all groovy files in the pipeline directory can be considered as job configuration)
 ![Configure the JOB DSL configuration](images/freestyle-job-03.png)